benjamin-robertson/observium/README.md

 ## Limitations

-Observium don't appear to give an option to download anythig other than the latest release
+Observium doesn't appear to give an option to download anything other than the latest release of community edition Observium.
+I originally intended to provide an option of which version of Observium to install.

 Only tested with the following setups.